 PEPS 210 Introduction to Environmental Science (3) Analysis of our environment with emphasis on understanding relationships and interactions of physical, biological, technological, and political components using scientific methods of inquiry.
 Food supply and safety, water quality, pollution control, biodiversity, environmental policy.
 Open to nonmajors.
-(Cross-listed as NREM 210) DB
+(Cross-listed as NREM 210 and SUST 210) DB

 PEPS 250 The World of Insects (3) Biology/ecology of insects with emphasis on relationships to plants, animals, and especially people in Hawai‘i and the tropics.
 Open to nonmajors.
 A-F only.
 DB

 PEPS 310 Environment and Agriculture (3) Overview of environmental issues and impacts associated with agriculture, specifically pest management issues, and options for environmentally responsible management and amelioration of these impacts.
 (Cross-listed as SUST 320)

 PEPS 340 Ecology of Infectious Diseases and Symbioses (3) Introduction to the ecology of infectious diseases of animals, plants, and humans.
 Factors affecting disease transmission and virulence.
 Effects of human activities and environmental change on disease transmission.
 Emphasis on issues pertinent to Hawai‘i.
 A-F only.
 Pre: BIOL 171 and BIOL 172; or consent.
 (Spring only) (Cross-listed as OCN 340)